 If any post-judgment interest accrues on your outstanding jury award amount, this may also be subject to taxation.
 It is not uncommon for this to happen if a jury awards a plaintiff a sum of money, but the defendant decides to appeal this during the appeals process.
 The interest on the original judgment will be taxed.

-Contact an Attorney for Help Today
+Contact an Attorney for Help With Your Injury Case

 If you or somebody you care about has sustained an injury caused by the actions of another individual or entity in Colorado, we recommend that you reach out to an attorney as soon as possible.
 A skilled Denver personal injury attorney can examine the facts of your case, gather evidence to determine liability, and help you obtain maximum compensation for your losses.